fencsik/CrossOver/crossover04/00README.txt

    sensitivity, criterion, and, optionally a capacity limit.

 To-do:
+ - Fit models to averaged data instead of individual data.
+This could be
+   tricky: it's unclear how to compute the likelihood of the model because averaging across subjects yields non-integer values, and you can't just sum up totals across subjects.
  - Fit both types of models allowing criterion to change with setsize.
  - Fit models using a genetic algorithm instead of gradient descent.